RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

   to return a dictionary that maps **Python** keywords of your opener-function to corresponding :ref:`Annotation <Type Annotations>` subclasses (such classes convert user-typed text into corresponding Python values).

+A detailed example for opening a file type can be found in :ref:`Bundle Example: Read a New File Format`.

 .. _save command: